The

 It’s clear from this rewards-rate range that you can earn a lot of points with the

 Citi Strata Elite℠ Card, and that’s the part I like.
-You can earn up to 12 points per $1 spent, and the minimum rewards rate is higher than average.
+You can earn up to 12 points per $1 spent, and the minimum rewards rate is higher than average, according to our latest

 - 12 points / $1 spent on hotels, car rentals, and attractions booked on cititravel.com